gagc056/restaurant/README.md

 # Restaurant page

 This is part of Javascript section in Microverse's Main curriculum.
-The goal of the project is to show the understanding of the benefits of modularized code as well as the ability to set up a javascript application using webpack.
+The goal of the project is to show the understanding of  ability to set up a javascript application using webpack.

 ## Stack used:
 .Node js

 .Webpack

 .Javascript(ES6)

 ## Installation